-So, let’s get on with our carefully planned 3 days & 2 night itineraries that covers almost everything significant in Macau.
+So, let’s get on with our carefully planned 3 days & 2-night itineraries that cover almost everything significant in Macau.

 - Next, you may want to take a cab to the Macau Historic Center.
 Collectively, this site has been classified as a UNESCO World Heritage site.
 While the site contains a 15th century Taoist Temple, it also has the burned down version of the once largest Christian Church in Asia.

 - Since the Macau Museum is not so far away, take a short walk through the cannons at Monte Fort.
-When you reach to the museum, enjoy the artifacts of past, present and future of Macau.
+When you reach the museum, enjoy the artefacts of past, present and future of Macau.

 - Later at night, have a leisurely dinner at Xin.
-In general, it is the favorite go to place for travelers because of its wide array of soup bases and Chinese noodles.
+In general, it is the favourite go-to place for travellers because of its wide array of soup bases and Chinese noodles.

 - If you are still not tired enough, stroll over to the City of Dreams.
 Because the entertaining show performed here is the most innovative and interactive.
 The show begins at 9:30pm.

-- Collectively, the islands of Coloane, Taipa and Cotai is known as the three islands of Macau.
-Recently, the three islands have been connected together to make a one single piece of landmass.
+- Collectively, the Islands of Coloane, Taipa and Cotai is known as the three Islands of Macau.
+Recently, the three islands have been connected together to make one single piece of landmass.
 Nevertheless, the three islands still have something unique to offer separately.

 - To begin the day, take a morning walk down the Cheoc Van beach of Coloane.
 Otherwise, take a stroll through the streets of an authentic fishing village.